harpur/PlayData/GenomeChecks/README.md

 cdbfasta GCF_014825515.1_WHU_Ajam_v2_genomic.fna
 ```

 The results can be found in the BLAST output file called 'bimpConst'.
 There are three scaffolds that match to MRJP3.
 I extracted those scaffolds (below) using cdbtools.
 They have blast mathces to MRJP1,2, and 3 from Apis cerana.
 Funky.
+I go through a few more cases below.
+Vg and many more honey bee genes show up in the bat genome with near 100% identity to honey bee genes.
+Most of the cases I found are restricted to single scaffolds.
+There are at least two cases (NW_023538398.1; NW_023578212.1) where a long-ish (>13Kb) scaffold maps to mulitple honey bee genes and bat genes.
+For example, XM_037159202.1 (PRDM-9) is on NW_023578212.1 and honey bees don't have this gene.

 ```